 Results in examinations other than those listed above may also be accepted as meeting our English language requirements.
 Contact the International Education Division for advice.

 A number of vaccinations are required in order to attend placement at clinical sites.
 All MSc Occupational Therapy students are responsible for ensuring they have the appropriate vaccinations prior to commencement of the program.
 The Department of Clinical Therapies University of Limerick does not cover the cost of vaccinations.

 Months of entry

-The application system for this programme has changed please note new entry requirements (Subject to Academic Council approval)
+The application system for this programme has changed please note new entry requirements.

 The MSc Occupational Therapy (Professional Qualification ) programme is recognised by the World Federation of Occupational Therapists and accredited by the Association of Occupational Therapists of Irelandand and this programme is approved by CORU.

 The MSc in Occupational Therapy (Professional Qualification) offered at the University of Limerick is the first Graduate Entry Masters programme in Ireland.
 The course was developed in response to the Bacon Report recommendation that graduate entry options for this programme be explored.
 This innovative programme is an opportunity for honours graduates to pursue studies leading to a professional qualification in Occupational Therapy.
 The two-year, full-time course is a timely and appropriate route for graduates, as it recognises their educational and work experiences to date.